Skip to content

 Step 5: Record Yourself

-If you want to make significant strides in your Chinese pronunciation, we strongly encourage you record yourself speaking in Chinese and then compare your pronunciation with that of native speakers.
+If you want to make significant strides in your Chinese pronunciation, we strongly encourage you to record yourself speaking in Chinese and then compare your pronunciation with that of native speakers.
 This practice will enable you to find areas needing improvement and refine your tone pronunciation.

 You can check our Chinese Speaking Training Course for more help with this technique and the shadowing technique.

-Resources to Help Improve Chinese Pronunciation For better practice, you can use tone drill apps and websites specifically designed to improve Chinese tones.
+For better practice, you can use tone drill apps and websites specifically designed to improve Chinese tones.
 These platforms often include exercises where you listen to words or sentences and repeat them with the correct tone.

 Websites for Practice: